A noise-robust acoustic method for recognizing foraging activities of grazing cattle: Material and Methods

-The fieldwork to obtain acoustic signals took place at the Michigan State University’s Pasture Dairy Research Center (W.K.
-Kellogg Biological Station, Hickory Corners, MI, USA) from July~31 to August~19, 2014.
-The procedures for animal handling, care, and use were revised and approved by the Institutional Animal Care and Use Committee of Michigan State University.
-The cows were handled using a pasture-based robotic milking system with unrestricted cow traffic, as described by~\citet{Watt2015-ek}.
+This study uses two datasets to evaluate the algorithms under matched and mismatched conditions.
+The first one (referred to as DS1) is a public dataset collected at the Michigan State University’s Pasture Dairy Research Center (W.K.
+Kellogg Biological Station, Hickory Corners, MI, USA) from July~31 to August~19, 2014~\citep{Martinez_Rau2023.10.18.562979}.
+In this dataset, the cows were handled using a pasture-based robotic milking system with unrestricted cow traffic, as described by~\citet{Watt2015-ek}.
 Cows were voluntarily milked~$3.0\pm1.0$ times per day using two Lely A3-Robotic milking units (Lely Industries NV, Maassluis, The Netherlands).
 Inside the dairy barn, the dairy cows were fed a grain-based concentrate.
 Cows had 24-h access to grazing paddocks with a predominance of either tall fescue (Lolium arundinacea), orchardgrass (Dactylis glomerata) and white clover (Trifolium repens), or perennial ryegrass (Lolium perenne) and white clover.
-From a herd of 146~lactating high-producing multiparous Holstein cows, 5~animals were selected to record acoustic signals and to continuously monitor their foraging behavior in a noninvasive manner.
-Specific information on grain-based concentrate, pasture on paddocks, and individualized characteristics of the 5~dairy cows are given in~\citet{chelotti2020online,CHELOTTI202369}.
+From a herd of 146~lactating high-producing multiparous Holstein cows, 5~animals were selected to record acoustic signals and to monitor their foraging behavior in a noninvasive manner continuously.
+Specific information on grain-based concentrate, pasture on paddocks, and individualized characteristics of the 5~dairy cows are given in~\citet{Martinez_Rau2023.10.18.562979}.

 Individualized 24-h of continuous acoustic recordings were obtained on 6~nonconsecutive days.
 The foraging behavior of the 5~dairy cows was recorded by 5~independent recording systems that were rotated daily, according to a 5~x~5 Latin-square design.
 This setup was allowed to verify differences in sound signals associated with a particular recording system, cow, or experimental day.
 The recording systems were randomly assigned to the cows on the first day.
 On the sixth day, the same order was used to reassign the recording systems to the cows.
 No prior training was considered necessary for the use of the recording systems before the start of the study.